bradcypert/sandalwood/content/blog/writing-a-b+-tree-in-zig.md

 self.allocator.free(split_result.promotion_key);  // Essential!
 ```

-Zig's explicit memory management prevented leaks that plague garbage-collected implementations.
+Zig's explicit memory management actually made this rather challenging, but after-the-fact, I feel secure in knowing that the memory usage here is pretty safe!

 ### 4. Thread Safety Complexity

 Implementing fine-grained locking for B+ Trees is incredibly complex.
-Our database-level approach trades some performance for guaranteed correctness—a worthwhile tradeoff for many applications.
+Our database-level approach trades some performance for guaranteed correctness which is something I'd a worthwhile tradeoff for most applications.

 ## Future Optimizations